BluSpring/discord.js-lavalink-musicbot/README.md

 If you install the actual module, Lavalink should be provided.

 To install the module, run `npm i -s discord.js-lavalink-musicbot`

+# Notice
+If you use Glitch, make sure you set the port to 3000 for both the application.yml and the configuration in the "lavalink" area, because Glitch only works on that port.

 # Setup example
 ```javascript